Cricket Australia chief Sutherland quits

 "I feel very comfortable that this is the right time for me and a good time for the game," he said on Wednesday.

-"It is something that I have been thinking about for a long time...
+"It is something that I have been thinking about for a long time.
 We have had some big, big things to deal with over the course of the last 12 months."

+During his tenure, Mr Sutherland oversaw the introduction of day-night Test matches and the highly successful Twenty20 series Big Bash League.

-He named a lucrative television rights deal and negotiations over pay for male and female cricketers as key recent achievements.
+Among recent achievements, he cited a new strategy for Australian cricket, a lucrative television rights deal and a pay agreement for male and female cricketers.

+In recent times, however, Mr Sutherland also presided over arguably Australian cricket's most tumultuous period.

+The pay agreement in 2017 descended into a messy dispute that saw cricketers threatening to boycott matches.

-Mr Sutherland had also faced scrutiny for his response to the ball-tampering incident at a Test match in South Africa in March.
+He also faced scrutiny over his response to the ball-tampering scandal at a Test match in South Africa in March.

+Smith, former vice-captain David Warner and batsman Cameron Bancroft were given lengthy suspensions for the tampering, a ploy to give the team's bowlers an advantage.

+Coach Darren Lehmann also stood down after the incident, despite being cleared of wrongdoing.

 - Ball-tampering - what, how & why?